Location

 The official language of Zanzibar is Kiswahili, normally known as Swahili, which is spoken not only in Zanzibar but in much of East Africa, from Somalia to Mozambique, via Kenya, Uganda and Rwanda; In practice, over 100 million people communicate today in Kiswahili.

-Yes, visitors from most of the countries require visa to enter Zanzibar (and Tanzania in general), and the passport should be valid for six months onwards.
-For most countries, single entry tourist visa can be easily and quickly achieved upon arrival at the airport.
-In case of support, we can organize at the airport a VIP service upon request to accompany through this process easily.
+Yes, visitors from most countries require a tourist visa to enter Zanzibar, and the passport should be valid for at least six months.
+For citizens of most countries, single entry tourist visa can be easily and quickly obtained upon arrival, at the airport, or even online, pre-arrival.

 For more information please visit: http://www.worldtravelguide.net/guides/africa/tanzania/passport-visa/

-In practice, Zanzibar offers a constantly changing landscape; the tides are a wonderful phenomenon, and savoring their magic during the day makes this island even more unique in the world.
+In practice, Zanzibar offers a constantly changing landscape; the tides are a wonderful phenomenon which makes the island unique.